LujainAlthobaiti/Machine_Learning_Bootcamp_By_SDAIA/README.md

 **- Decision Trees for Swine Flu Detection:** <be>

   In this quick project, we'll work with a dataset on swine flu that determines a person's flu status based on the symptoms they're exhibiting.

+**- SVM_for_Tumor_Detection:** <be>

+  In this task, we'll use the Support Vector Machine approach to train a machine learning model to create a classification model on a dataset of breast cancer cases.